BlockchainCommons/developer-web-site/_pages/clubs.md

 * **Edition.** A Gordian Club publishes Editions, which are linked by [provenance marks](/provemark/) and signed by publishers.
 * **Publishing Group.** Though an edition can be signed by an individual, it can also be signed by a [FROST threshold](/frost/).

+Gordian Clubs leverage cryptographic permits (SSKR shares, FROST thresholds, XID keys), tamper-evident provenance chains, and offline operation without servers.
 You may want to read more on the specific [technologies](/clubs/technology/) used to create Gordian Clubs, as well as their [history](/clubs/history/).

 ## Why Are Gordian Clubs Important?